-Fees charged to the UCITS Basis Rate 1 Financial management costs Net assets A share Maximum of 1.80% incl. tax Administrative fees external G share Maximum of 1.35% incl. tax to the management company o the management company I share Maximum of 1.00% incl. tax F share Maximum of 0.50% incl. tax 2 Maximum indirect fees (management fees and commissions) Net assets None () 3 Transaction commissions received by the management company Payable on each transaction or operation None A share 15% including taxes of the Fund's outperformance, net of fixed management fees, relative to its benchmark index, provided that the Fund's performance is positive 4 4 Performance fee Net assets G share None I share None F share None
+Fees charged to the UCITS Basis Rate 1 Investment management fees Net assets A share Maximum of 1.80% incl. tax Administrative fees external G share Maximum of 1.35% incl. tax to the management company l share Maximum of 1.00% incl. tax F share Maximum of 0.50% incl. tax 2 Maximum indirect fees (management fees and commissions) Net assets None () 3 Transaction commissions received by the management company Payable on each transaction or operation None A share 15% including taxes of the Fund's outperformance, net of fixed management fees, relative to its benchmark index, provided that the Fund's performance is positive 4 Performance fee Net assets G share None l share None F share None

-^() The subfund may invest up to 10% of its assets in other UCIs if the management fees do not exceed 2.392%.
+() The subfund may invest up to 10% of its assets in other UCIs if the management fees do not exceed 2.392%.
 For further information, please contact the management company.